 Your loved one is inside.
 You're on the outside.
-And there is something concrete you can do right now to protect their rights and keep their case on track.
+And there is something meaningful you can do right now to protect their rights and keep their grievance on track.

 If You're Feeling This, You're in the Right Place